#1 Ranked Children’s Hospital by U.S. News & World Report

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Ultrasound can be performed on many parts of the body.
-Some include:

 An abdominal ultrasound is an ultrasound of the internal organs, including the liver, gallbladder, spleen, pancreas, kidneys and bladder.
 We perform an abdominal ultrasound when a child has:

 A head ultrasound is an ultrasound of the brain.
 It looks at the brain tissues and ventricles.
 It is usually performed on infants who still have a soft spot (called the fontanelle) in their skulls.
 We perform a head ultrasound when:

 Hip ultrasound is used to take pictures of the hips of babies to look for a dislocated or underdeveloped hip.
 Both hips will be examined.
 It can be performed in babies from the newborn period to about 6-8 months of age.
 We perform a hip ultrasound when:

 A kidney ultrasound takes pictures of both kidneys and the urinary bladder.
 It does not directly test the function of the kidneys.
 Some reasons we perform a kidney ultrasound are:

 A pelvic ultrasound is used to take pictures of the pelvic organs, and is usually done to look at the uterus and ovaries in a girl.
 It will also be used to look at the bladder.
 Pelvic ultrasound can also be done in boys.
 A pelvic ultrasound is done to look for a cause of pelvic pain or search for a possible mass.